MaxArt2501/templz/readme.md

   The `prefix` argument is to define the Templz directive prefix.
 If omitted, `Templz.prefix` is used.

+* `Templz.bindElementToData(element, data)`

+  This creates

 * `Templz.serialize(fragment)`

   Serializes the children of a `Node` object into a string.
 Developed with `DocumentFragment` nodes in mind, it can work with `Element` nodes too.

+  It relies on the implementation of `innerHTML`, so if that's broken in some way (like in IE8-), this has the same problems.
+The best results are obtained if the enviroment supports `<template>` elements.
+If you need some more robust and platform independent serializer, there are project that can do for you (like [parse5](https://github.com/inikulin/parse5), for node.js).

 * `Templz.createFragment(html)`

   Creates a `DocumentFragment` node, initialized with the given content passed as raw HTML.
+See `Templz.serialize` for notes about HTML handling.

+* `Templz.bindElementToData(element, data, [tags], [prefix], [partials])`

+  Creates a template out of the given element, and binds it to the given data right in place.
+Returns a `BoundTemplate` object.

 * `Templz.tags`